VEkh/hottspot-taobot/cpp/sandbox/doc/performance-2.md

 * The good news is that both production and staging recovered from massive deficits further demonstrating the current strategy's profitability.
 * Keep the faith, keep your money in, and don't switch strategies.
+* Very fascinating that that the +6.25%/-2.5% strategy is now outpacing the pure 2.5:1 strategy.
+I should keep watching and perhaps run that strategy in Beta.

 ###### Next Thing(s) to Try